gsscoder/pickall/README.md

 ## Documentation

-An initial draft is available on the project [Wiki](https://github.com/gsscoder/pickall/wiki).
+An initial draft is available in the project [Wiki](https://github.com/gsscoder/pickall/wiki).

 ## Install via NuGet